mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

  5. You may now safely remove the resource block for the Serverless Instance from your `.tf` file.

-### Post-Autoconversion Migration Procedure

-Given your Serverless Instance fits the constraints of a Flex cluster, it will automatically convert in March 2025 into a Flex cluster in Atlas, retaining all data.

-The following steps resolve the configuration drift in Terraform and does not affect the underlying cluster infrastructure:

-1. Find the import IDs of the Flex clusters: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-flexClusterName`
-2. Add an import block per cluster to one of your `.tf` files:
-    ```terraform
-    import {
-    to = mongodbatlas_flex_cluster.this
-    id = "664619d870c247237f4b86a6-flexClusterName" # from step 1
-    }
-    ```
-3. Run `terraform plan -generate-config-out=flex_cluster.tf`.
-This should generate a `flex_cluster.tf` file with your Flex cluster in it.
-4. Run `terraform apply`.
-You should see the resource(s) imported: `Apply complete!
-Resources: 1 imported, 0 added, 0 changed, 0 destroyed.`
-5. Remove the "default" fields.
-Many fields of this resource are optional.
-Look for fields with a `null` or `0` value.
-6. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
-All fields in the generated configuration have static values.
-Look in your previous configuration for:
-   - variables, for example: `var.project_id`
-   - Terraform keywords, for example: `for_each`, `count`, and `depends_on`
-7. Update the references from your previous cluster resource: `mongodbatlas_serverless_instance.this.X` to the new `mongodbatlas_flex_cluster.this.X`.
-8. Update any shared-tier data source blocks to refer to `mongodbatlas_flex_cluster`.
-9. Replace your existing clusters with the ones from `flex_cluster.tf` and run `terraform state rm mongodbatlas_serverless_instance.this`.
-Without this step, Terraform creates a plan to delete your existing cluster.
-10. Remove the import block created in step 2.
-11. Re-run `terraform plan` to ensure you have no planned changes: `No changes.
-Your infrastructure matches the configuration.`

 ## From Serverless to Dedicated

 **Please note your Serverless instance will need to migrate to Decidated if it meets the following requirements:**
 - \>= 5GB of data
 - needs privatelink or continuous backup